New Jersey Manufacturers car insurance review

 - Limited eligibility.
 While insurance is available to all Pennsylvania drivers, New Jerseyans have to tick a few boxes.

 - Missing coverage.
 Unlike many providers in New Jersey, NJM’s policies don’t include mechanical breakdown, personal property or pet injury coverage.

 What do customers say about NJM?

-While New Jersey Manufacturers isn’t accredited with the Better Business Bureau (BBB), it has an A rating.
+While NJM isn’t accredited with the Better Business Bureau (BBB), it has an A rating.
 The BBB has closed just 28 complaints in the past three years, most of which touched on issues with billing and claims processing.

 On online forums, customers praise the company’s local knowledge, timely investigations and fair repairs, though some say it can be slow to communicate and process claims.